Gordon's 27, Jokic's triple-double lead Nuggets past Thunder - WHIZ News

 Jamal Murray added 24 points for the Nuggets, who were coming off a loss to the Los Angeles Lakers on Sunday.

+Shai Gilgeous-Alexander led the Thunder with 37 points.
+He made 13 of 17 field goals and all 11 of his free throws.
+He didn’t shoot a 3-pointer, which was fine with Thunder coach Mark Daigneault.

+“He’s so efficient, and I think he’s got a nice blend,” Daigneault said.
+“I think if he wasn’t getting to the line and wasn’t getting to the rim and wasn’t out in transition and it was just solely the midrange stuff, that’s probably not a sustainable diet.
+But he’s got a lot of diversity there (so) it’s pretty sustainable, and he chooses his spots nicely with how efficiently he shot it.
+He’s doing a nice job for us.”

-Shai Gilgeous-Alexander had 37 points and Lu Dort added 19 for the Thunder, who had won four straight.
+Lu Dort added 19 points and Josh Giddey added 16 for the Thunder, who had won four straight.

+The Thunder were successful around the basket, but made just 6 of 29 3-pointers.

+“Some of it was good looks that we missed,” Daigneault said.
+“We got a little hasty there in the fourth, especially early on a night where they’re not really falling.
+I think that’s the night you’ve got to be really stubborn about finding other ways to score.”

 Gordon’s follow dunk over Oklahoma City’s Darius Bazley gave Denver a 75-65 lead, but the Thunder were undeterred.
 Aleksej Pokusevski’s layup finally gave Oklahoma City a 93-91 lead.
 The Thunder led 95-93 heading into the fourth.